owncloud/ocis/docs/ocis/development/deprecating-variables.md

 | removalVersion| The version the variable will be removed from the codebase| semver (e.g. 1.7.3)|
 | deprecationInfo| Information why the variable is deprecated, must start with the name of the variable in order to avoid confusion, when there are multiple options in the `env:`-field | string (e.g. NATS_NATS_HOST is confusing) |
 | depreactionReplacement | The name of the variable that is going to replace the deprecated on.| string (e.g. NATS_HOST_ADDRESS)|

+### What happens next?

+Once a variable has been finally removed, the annotations must be removed again from the code, since they do not serve any purpose from this point.